Family of Barack Obama: Melvinia Shields (1844–1938)

-Marian Lois Robinson
+Marian Lois Robinson (1937–2024)

-Marian Lois Robinson (born Marian Lois Shields, July 30, 1937), is descended from Dolphus Shields and his wife.
-She is now widowed, but had married Michelle's father, Fraser Robinson, on October 27, 1960.
+Marian Lois Robinson (born Marian Lois Shields, July 30, 1937, died May 31, 2024), was descended from Dolphus Shields and his wife.
+She married Michelle's father, Fraser Robinson, on October 27, 1960.
 Robinson was formerly a secretary at Spiegel catalog and a bank.
 While Michelle and Barack Obama were campaigning in 2008, Robinson tended the Obamas' young children.
 She continued to help care for them while living in the White House as part of the First Family; she was the first live-in grandmother since Elivera M. Doud during the Eisenhower administration.
 Some media outlets dubbed Robinson as the "First Granny".
 Marian took Sasha and Malia to school daily.
+The Obamas announced her death on May 31, 2024.

 Fraser C. Robinson III (1935–1991)

-Michelle Obama's father, born August 1, 1935, died March 6, 1991, married Michelle's mother, Marian Shields, on October 27, 1960.
+Michelle Obama's father (August 1, 1935 — March 6, 1991), married Michelle's mother, Marian Shields, on October 27, 1960.
 Robinson was a pump worker at the City of Chicago water plant.